hashicorp/terraform-provider-aws/website/docs/d/eks_cluster.html.markdown

 * `kubernetes_network_config` - Nested list containing Kubernetes Network Configuration.
     * `service_ipv4_cidr` - The CIDR block to assign Kubernetes service IP addresses from.
 * `platform_version` - The platform version for the cluster.
-* `role_arn` - The Amazon Resource Name (ARN) of the IAM role that provides permissions for the Kubernetes control plane to make calls to AWS API operations on your behalf.
+* `role_arn` - The ARN of the IAM role that provides permissions for the Kubernetes control plane to make calls to AWS API operations on your behalf.
 * `status` - The status of the EKS cluster.
 One of `CREATING`, `ACTIVE`, `DELETING`, `FAILED`.
 * `tags` - Key-value map of resource tags.
 * `version` - The Kubernetes server version for the cluster.